django-ftl/django-ftl/README.rst

 translator to add variant selection.
-Also, these different message strings will be identical in languages which don't have that feature — in other words, the grammatical features of all languages end up having a disproportionate affect on the source and on other developers.
+Also, these different message strings will be identical in languages which don't have that feature — in other words, the grammatical features of all languages end up having a disproportionate affect on the source code and on other translators.

 Documentation